mbaniadam/screenos-to-fortigate/README.md

-# Juniper ScreenOS to Fortigate Configuration Converter
+# Juniper ScreenOS to FortiGate Configuration Converter
 This is a Python script that converts Juniper ScreenOS firewall policies, addresses, address groups and custom ports to Fortigate firewall configuration.
 It takes a txt backup file of Juniper ScreenOS firewall configuration as input and generates Fortigate configuration commands in a text file.

 ## Usage